 SEO (Search Engine Optimization) is a natural or organic way of improving a website’s visibility in search engines.
-The basic purpose is to increase rankings for targeted keywords.
+The focus is to increase rankings for targeted keyword phrases.

 People type keywords into search engines to find information related to those keywords.
 If a website is optimized with those keywords, it will rank higher in the results of a search engine query.
 Other websites with similar keywords compete for those rankings.

 It is important for a website to be optimized with keywords that are effective and accurately describe the company.
-Keywords should be based on products or service and location.
+SEO is for natural search listings and does not include paid or sponsored ads.

-There are 2 methods of SEO, On-Page and Off-Page.
+There are 2 areas of focus for SEO, On-Page and Off-Page.
 Both are equally important, but On-Page SEO should be done first.

 On-Page SEO is the process of optimizing the website itself.
 The website should have proper HTML structure and well-written content.
 It is important to use the right keywords and place those keywords with prominence and consistency throughout the website.

-Usability is an important ranking factor.
+General usability is important.
 The website needs to function and display well on different devices and browsers.
 Users may interact with a keyboard, mouse, touch screen, or voice.
+Images and media files should be compressed properly for faster download.

 W3 validation checks for technical errors on a website.
 The W3 declares standards and guidelines on the WWW (World Wide Web).
 Websites must be declared with a document type for W3 validation.
 This allows for proper website accessibility.

 Off-Page SEO is the process of expanding your online presence and driving traffic to the website.
-This may include business and directory listings, social media profiles, and blog marketing.
+This may include business and directory listings, social media profiles, blog marketing, and copywriting.
 Off-Page SEO is an ongoing process and typically part of a monthly plan.
-This may also include analytic reporting, general maintenance, and software updates.